visit-dav/visit/src/doc/using_visit/Quantitative/XRayImageQuery.rst

 .. figure:: images/xray_troubleshooting_2.png

    An example of what could be going wrong.
-The simulated detector is not looking in the right direction.
+The simulated detector is not positioned correctly.

 The simulated x ray detector is situated at the near plane, looking in the direction of the view plane, and seeing nothing after the far plane.
 Once the imaging planes and ray corners have been visualized, it is clear to see where the camera is looking, and if the near and far clipping planes are appropriately placed.